AngusJohnson/Clipper2/Docs/readme.md

 This is a **pre-release beta version** of Clipper2.
 While my original <a href="https://sourceforge.net/projects/polyclipping/">**Clipper Library**</a> (i.e. versions 1 through to 6.4.2) was very functional, in many places it is/was messy.
 Clipper2 is a major rewrite.
 New features include:
 <ul>
   <li>Support for floating point coordinates.
 While the library still performs all clipping operations using integer coordinates that preserve numerical robustness, floating point conversions are now managed internally.
-  <li>Much better (more efficient and more complete) removal of spikes and micro-self-intersections from clipping solutions together with *almost* complete merging of touching polygons.
-(Polygon merging has just been added to Delphi code).
+  <li>Much better (more efficient and more complete) removal of spikes and micro-self-intersections from clipping solutions together with <i>almost</i> complete merging of touching polygons.
+(Polygon merging has just been added to the Delphi code).
   <li>There's also a modest improvement in performance (see the chart below).
 </ul>
 <br>